 !Arpophyllum spicatum La Llave & Lex.
-1825 In situ in Mexico, Photo courtesy of Edouard Faria
+1825 In situ in Mexico, Photo by Edouard Faria

 Flower Closeup Photos by © Eric Hunt and His Orchid Website